Explorers

 MSc Candidate, Oceanography

-Kim Weersing assisted in the processing of samples from the epibenthic sled, multicorer, beam trawl, ratcatcher trawl, and grab during the NEW ZEEPS cruise.
+Kim Weersing assisted in the processing of samples from the epibenthic sled, multicorer, beam trawl, ratcatcher trawl, and grab during this cruise.
 She obtained her BSc in zoology from the University of Victoria in Canada in 2001.
 She then worked on several different research projects around North America before settling on a graduate program that satisfied her interests in conservation and marine science.
-Kim is currently at the University of Hawaii oceanography department working on her thesis project on population connectivity and marine reserve design.
-Kim is a native of the west coast of the U.S., and she enjoys ethnic cuisine and ultimate Frisbee, both to excess.
+Weersing is currently at the University of Hawaii oceanography department, working on her thesis project on population connectivity and marine reserve design.

 Helena WiklundHelena Wiklund